DIY brooches tutorial – quick-stitch gifts made easy

 Pin the front and back WS together.

-Sew the layers together using running stitch and three strands of stranded cotton, stopping to leave a small section unstitched.
+Sew the layers together using a running stitch and three strands of stranded cotton, stopping to leave a small section unstitched.

-Stuff the brooch lightly with stuffing then stitch the gap closed to finish.
+Stuff the brooch lightly with stuffing, then stitch the gap closed to finish.